-Leadership and Peer Support, Grade 11 Open (GPP30) (Not scheduled in 2020-21.)
+Leadership and Peer Support, Grade 11 Open (GPP30)

 This course prepares students to act in leadership and peer support roles.
 They will design and implement a plan for contributing to their school and/or community; develop skills in communication, interpersonal relations, teamwork, and conflict management; and apply those skills in leadership and/or peer support roles - for example, as a student council member or a peer tutor.
 Students will examine group dynamics and learn the value of diversity within groups and communities.
 Prerequisite: None